 The DOL reported:

-This does not include the 607,806 initial claims for Pandemic Unemployment Assistance (PUA) that was up from 524,986 the previous week.
+This does not include the 488,622 initial claims for Pandemic Unemployment Assistance (PUA).

 The following graph shows the 4-week moving average of weekly claims since 1971.

-Initial weekly claims was below the consensus forecast of 1.100 million initial claims, and the previous week was revised down.
+Initial weekly claims was below the consensus forecast of 1.100 million initial claims, however the previous week was revised up slightly.

 The second graph shows seasonally adjust continued claims since 1967 (lags initial by one week).

-Note: There are an additional 10,972,770 receiving Pandemic Unemployment Assistance (PUA) that decreased from 11,224,774 the previous week.
+Note: There are an additional 10,723,396 receiving Pandemic Unemployment Assistance (PUA).
 This is a special program for business owners, self-employed, independent contractors or gig workers not receiving other unemployment insurance.